 The back nine is a dramatic change both visually and in terms of layout.
 This side was designed by Cal Olson and his team and definitely feels fully realized.
 There are homes around the course, but they are not right on top of the holes and won’t come into play without a really stray drive.
 There are a lot more trees and the mountain views are more obstructed, but it just feels nicer throughout.

 There are a number of water hazards with little water falls and some very dynamic green complexes.
 The most notable is the 18th hole.
 It’s a long par-4 finisher to begin with, but it features a gigantic butterfly-shaped green that is something to behold.
 I’m not sure how tricky they get with pin placements, but there could be some very difficult scenarios if it’s anywhere but the very center where they had it for us on Saturday.

 There are some slight elevation changes on the back, but nothing too significant throughout the course.
 Still, the scenery and setting are very nice.
 The course was also in very good shape overall for summer.
 Mountain Falls is another Nevada course that does not do any overseeding this time of year.
 The fairways and rough were lush and green.
 There were some thin/brown spots scattered throughout the course, but nothing that affected play much.
 A few greens had some small spots where repair work was being done in patches, but the holes were kept away from those areas.
-The greens pretty smooth and firm, but much slower than they look.
-The bunkers a little crusty on top, but decent enough.
+The greens were pretty smooth and firm, but much slower than they look.
+The bunkers were a little crusty on top, but decent enough.
 I would like to see a tighter cut on the fringes.
-Too shaggy now and putting not much of an option even if you are just a foot or two off the green.
+They were too shaggy and putting was not much of an option even if you were just a foot or two off the green.

 Once the front nine catches up to the back nine a bit more aesthetically, this will really be a gem of a course.
 I’m not sure I would drive all the way out to Pahrump just to play it again, but if in town for any reason and you have time for a round of golf, it’s a must-stop.